wind-addons/ElvUI_WindTools/README.md

 ### Map

 1. **Super Tracker**: Additional features for waypoint - auto track, middle click to clear, remove distance limitation, waypoint parse support, virtual TomTom command support.
-2. **Who Clicked Minimap**: Display the name of players who clicked the minimap with customizable animation and colors.
-3. **Rectangle Minimap**: Customize the minimap with different length of width and height.
+2. **Rectangle Minimap**: Customize the minimap with different length of width and height.
-4. **Minimap Buttons**: Collect all minimap buttons to a bar with customizable layout, sorting priority, and expansion buttons support.
+3. **Minimap Buttons**: Collect all minimap buttons to a bar with customizable layout, sorting priority, and expansion buttons support.
-5. **World Map**: Remove fog of war with optional colored fog; resize world map with custom scale.
+4. **World Map**: Remove fog of war with optional colored fog; resize world map with custom scale.
-6. **Instance Difficulty**: Reskin the instance difficulty in text style with customizable font and strings.
+5. **Instance Difficulty**: Reskin the instance difficulty in text style with customizable font and strings.
-7. **Event Tracker**: Track world events in the world map - supports TWW weekly quests, Nightfall, Theater Troupe, Radiant Echoes, Dragonlands events with customizable alerts and sounds.
+6. **Event Tracker**: Track world events in the world map - supports TWW weekly quests, Nightfall, Theater Troupe, Radiant Echoes, Dragonlands events with customizable alerts and sounds.

 ### Quest